Updating SQL Tables from Excel: A New Approach (Part 2)

 ParameterDescriptionExcecuteSQLThe cell that will fire the SQL3RunSqlProc2 when set to TRUE.
 ConnectionThe workbook connection ID use to connect to the SQL database.
 ProcNameThe name of the stored procedure to run [Parameter1Name], [Parameter1Value]The name and value for the parameter to be passed to the stored procedure.
 You can pass up to 10 pairs.

-Passing only the changed rows as argument to the stored procedure
+Passing changed rows as argument to stored procedure

 We now have the required syntax to execute our stored procedure but how do we pass the “Parameter1Value” for the “EmployeeValues” argument to our “XL3RunSqlProc2” function?
 In other words, how do we pass a table containing only the changed rows?